rackerlabs/genestack/docs/infrastructure-memcached.md

 kubectl kustomize --enable-helm /opt/genestack/kustomize/memcached/base-monitoring | kubectl apply --namespace openstack -f -
 ```

+!!! note

-> NOTE Memcached has a base-monitoring configuration which is HA and production ready that also includes a metrics exporter for prometheus metrics collection.
+    Memcached has a base-monitoring configuration which is HA and production ready that also includes a metrics exporter for prometheus metrics collection.
 If you'd like to have monitoring enabled for your memcached cluster ensure the prometheus operator is installed first ([Deploy Prometheus](prometheus.md)).

 ## Verify readiness with the following command.